andrewBatutin/andrewBatutin.github.io/_drafts/prob_est.md

 Or you can drop the lower bound and just say: It will take from 102 to 183 days.

-Of course, you can use ```Total Mean ± 1 × Project Standard Deviation``` formula but please note that then you're talking about 68% chance of fitting into the range.
+Of course, you can use __Total Mean ± 1 × Project Standard Deviation__ formula but please note that then you're talking about 68% chance of fitting into the range.

 ## Sample Excel Workbook

-You can find [here](sds) Excel book with sample project estimation.
+You can find [here]({{ site.url }}/download/SampleProjectProbEst.xlsx) Excel book with sample project estimation.
 Use it for good:)

 ## Additional requirements

 Make sure you've defined work items as independent as possible.

-Also, it's recommended to have 20 work items or more to get the adequate result.
+Also, it's recommended to have about 20 work items or more to get the adequate result.

 ## Conclusion